johanandren/scalenium/README.md

 A Scala-ified fluent wrapper for selenium webdriver heavily inspired by FluentLenium but making use of the scala collection API:s and all the fun DSL:y stuff possible with Scala.

+Please note that this library is still a proof of concept and playground for various ideas of how a selenium API in scala should look.

 Using the library
 -----------------